 The Ruffo Castle

-The most visited location in Scilla after the beach is the Ruffo Castle.
+The most visited location in Scilla, after the beach, is the Ruffo Castle.
 The castle is built on a high cliff looking over to the imposing rocks and the azure waters of the sea.
 The castle was originally built for military purposes but had later been converted into a residential property in 1532 by Paolo Ruffo, the count.
 Paolo Ruffo took over Scilla in 1532 and spent the next few years in this castle.
 From the castle visitors can enjoy beautiful views of the coast of Sicily and the Eolian Islands.

 Stay and Accommodation

 Because of the number of tourists that Scilla attracts, there are plenty of accommodation options in the town.
 The beach front of Scilla is lined with several hotels and bed & breakfasts.
-During the peak tourist seasons, these hotels tend to get filled up quite quickly and the rates climb up so it is recommended to book in advance.
+During the peak tourist season, these hotels tend to get filled up quite quickly and the rates climb up so it is recommended to book in advance.
 Some of the best known hotels in Scilla are Le Piccole Grotte, B&B Chianalea, Hotel Kratais, Hotel Chianalea 54, Hotel La Locanda, Hotel San Francesco, Hotel Gauco and Hotel Love Calabria.

 Eating in Scilla

 Since Scilla is located close to the coast, almost every restaurant in the town serves fresh seafood.
 The local cuisine is heavily based on seafood, with swordfish or as it is known in Scilla, the Bagnara, widely used in local dishes.
 The fish is cooked in various ways, in sauce with maccheroni or simply fried in olive oil.
-Some of the best restaurants in Scilla are La Grotta Azzura, U Bais and Blue De Tois.
+Some of the best restaurants in Scilla are La Grotta Azzurra U Bais and Bleu De Tois.

 Shopping in Scilla

 There are plenty of places in Scilla where visitors can shop.
 Apart from the beach front area which has plenty of shops mainly targeted at tourists, there are also plenty of shops in the other districts of Scila where visitors can shop for local items.
-Scilla is also famous for its wine which is made from the zibibbo grapes.
+Scilla is also famous for its wine which is made from Zibibbo grapes.